sosegon/msc-uoe/LOG.md

 # Progress log
+## Week 16-04-2018 | 22-04-2018
+- Previous week I submitted my IPP report.
+I was able to compile the game and create the skeleton for the development.
+Morevover, I created the firebase application.
+This week, I will define the prototypes and will test them with a couple of people.
+I will also try to set react native for the development of the application since I think it will be easier for integration.

 ## Week 09-04-2018 | 15-04-2018
 - Previous week I delivered my draft for the IPP report.
 The supervisors reviewed it and provided feedback.
 I will discuss about the feedback in the meeting this week.
 I am especially interested in the following things:
   - Spliting the introduction in related work and the thing I am going to do.